 |Christ University Bannerghatta, NMIMS||10,000/- INR|

-The expense of grocery shopping is almost the same for every city.
-These are always available in any nearby general stores and supermarkets, which you can find in almost every locality of the city.
-You can always go to any nearby grocery store in Bangalore and get your household items in unit quantities in roughly Rs.
+Bangalore expenses per month for grocery shopping are similar to that of every other city.
+These are always available in nearby general stores and supermarkets, which you can find in almost every city locality.
+You can always go to any nearby grocery store in Bangalore and get your household items in unit quantities for roughly Rs.
 1300 – 1600 every month, not affecting Bangalore cost of living.

 Working professionals also use online platforms to get their household necessitates on a daily basis.
 The most used online store is Big Basket with plenty of offers for you, that would not cost you more than Rs.
 300 on each delivery.
 The other popularly used online grocery stores are Grofers and Nature’s Basket.

 Bangalore has a variety of cuisines that you can try.
 A typical south Indian restaurant in Bangalore would cost Rs 120 per person.

 The cheapest and healthiest option in this domain is to cook food by yourself.
 However, you can also always choose to hire a cook/maid, personally, or through an agency that provides services like part-time cook, full-time cook, full-time maid, part-time maid.
 Just a cook can charge you Rs.
 2000 per person on an average every month.

 A part-time maid (less than 5 hours) would cost Rs.
 1600 – 2000, and a full-time (24 hours) would be for about Rs.
 18000 – 22000.
 Home Maid Services, Kaamwali Bais, Standard Personal Services are a few agencies in Bangalore.

 For those who work and can’t afford to travel home at mealtimes can also hire a tiffin vaala for Rs.
 1500 – 3000.